HL7/smart-web-messaging/README.md

 ## Open Questions

-* Does (3) above need to be an initial handshake postMessage?
-Do scopes in access_token already meet this need?
-Or do we need something like added details in a well-known/smart-configuration.json / documentation?
+* Do we want to introduce an initial handshake postMessage before other messages can be sent
+* Do we need an in-band way to advertise which message types (and possibly which parameters) a server supports (e.g. via added details in a well-known/smart-configuration.json) or just defer to out-of-band server documentation?